Phalcode/gamevault-docs/docs/advanced-usage/early-access-program.md

 4. Start the App.
 If it asks if you want to update you have to decline it every time.

 5. Check the version in the settings.
-If it does not contain `EA`, you're back on the stable channel.
+If it does not contain `EA` or `Early Access`, you're back on the stable channel.

 ### Where to report bugs and suggest/discuss changes?